 The student will be required to defend the completed dissertation during an oral examination conducted by the Committee and two additional readers appointed by the Director of the PhD Program.
 Both readers are full-time School of Nursing faculty members.
 The committee members and readers must be formulated so that each dissertation defense committee has at least three School of Nursing faculty members.
 The PhD Program Director will notify the student of the names of the readers.
 The candidate will arrange the date and time of the defense with the Committee, readers, and PhD Program Director.
 The Graduate Nursing Office will reserve a room.

-Two copies of the dissertation and one additional abstract with title page must be submitted to the Graduate Nursing Office of the School of Nursing according to the calendar in the Graduate Catalog (http://catalog.widener.edu).
-The two copies will be distributed to the readers.
-In addition, the student is responsible for distributing copies of the dissertation to the Committee.
+A copy of the dissertation must be submitted to the Graduate Nursing Office of the School of Nursing according to the calendar in the Graduate Catalog (http://catalog.widener.edu).

 The full defense is open to Widener University faculty and doctoral students who wish to observe but they may not participate.
 The presentation of the dissertation findings is open to friends, family, and colleagues of the doctoral student; the examination portion of the defense is closed to these observers.
 The topic, date, time, and place of the dissertation defense and an abstract are posted.
 The decision regarding the outcome will be made by four-fifths majority vote of the Committee members and outside readers.
 The categories are:

 - Approved as Written